Industry Advisory Panel Chair

-Steven Trotter is the Fitness Coordinator for Virginia Tech, where he directly manages the group exercise program, personal training program, special wellness-related events, and additional departmental programs.
+Steven Trotter is the assistant director of fitness and wellness for Virginia Tech and teaches multiple courses at the university.
 Trotter has extensive experience in group exercise, personal training and special events, and teaches multiple courses throughout the academic year.

 Trotter is an active member of the National Intramural-Recreational Sports Association, where he serves as a member on the Fitness Committee.
 He also is the Committee Chair for the 2014 National Fitness/Wellness Institute, and has taught fitness classes and given lectures at the state, regional and national levels.
 His passion for education and student development is evident through his involvement and expectations for his students.